- Departments H to Z

 - Formal Panel Interview and Personal Interview with Police Command Staff

-- Applicant photographed and fingerprinted at CPD Headquarters on same day
+- Applicant photographed and fingerprinted at CPD Headquarters on the same day

 - Chief's Selection - the Chief of Police will select which eligible applicants will receive further consideration for hire. -Applicants are not present.

-- Conditional Offer Of Employment presented to those selected applicants. -If you are not selected for further consideration, you will receive notification by email.
+- Conditional Offer Of Employment presented to those selected applicants.
+If you are not selected for further consideration, you will receive a notification by email.

 - Polygraph Exam